The Puppy Patch Rat Terriers

 Price

-“$1600 limited registration.
+“$1605 limited registration.
 Full registration considered on a case-by-case basis.
 Price includes microchip, vaccinations, deworming, early socialization, Puppy go home bag and lifetime breeder support.
-A $500 non-refundable deposit secures your selected puppy and is applied toward the total purchase price.”
+A $500 non-refundable deposit reserves your spot in this litter and will be applied toward the total purchase price.
+Puppies are matched to homes based on temperament, lifestyle, and overall fit.”

 Contract & health guarantee